-Compound-1 Improves Hepatic Steatosis and Fibrosis in WD-Fed MC4R KO Mice.
+Compound-1 improves hepatic steatosis and fibrosis in WD-fed MC4R KO mice

 To evaluate the effects of compound-1 on NAFLD/NASH, we orally administered compound-1 to WD-fed MC4R KO mice once daily for 8 weeks at doses of 3, 10, and 30 mg/kg.

-The liver weight and hepatic TG content in WD-fed MC4R KO mice were significantly higher than those in WT mice (Fig. 3, A and B).
-The total liver weights in compound-1-treated groups (3, 10, and 30 mg/kg) were reduced by 9.1%, 23.8%, and 57.1%, respectively, compared with that in the vehicle-treated group (Fig. 3A).
-Additionally, consistent with the improvement of the appearance of fatty liver (unpublished data), compound-1 significantly reduced the total hepatic TG at doses of 10 and 30 mg/kg (Fig. 3B).
+The liver weight and hepatic TG content in WD-fed MC4R KO mice were significantly higher than those in WT mice (Figure 3A and 3B).
+The total liver weights in compound-1 (3, 10, and 30 mg/kg)-treated groups were reduced by 9.1%, 23.8%, and 57.1%, respectively, compared to that in the vehicle-treated group (Figure 3A).
+In addition, consistent with the improvement of the appearance of fatty liver (data not shown), compound-1 significantly reduced the total hepatic TG at doses of 10 and 30 mg/kg (Figure 3B).
 These results indicate that compound-1 improves liver hypertrophy and steatosis.

-All animals in the compound-1-treated group (30 mg/kg) showed abnormal findings, such as dryness of the tail, loss of fur around the chest, and flushing of the face on day 56 (unpublished data).
+All animals in the compound-1 (30 mg/kg)-treated group showed abnormal findings, such as dryness of the tail, loss of fur around the chest, and flushing of the face on day 56 (data not shown).
 No other abnormalities were observed in terms of anatomy and appearance.
-Only at 30 mg/kg did compound-1 treatment significantly decrease BW without reducing the cumulative FI (Fig. 3, C and D); however, the BW reduction was not correlated with the severity of skin toxicity.
+Only at 30 mg/kg did compound-1 treatment significantly decrease BW without reducing the cumulative FI (Figure 3C and 3D); however, the BW reduction was not correlated with the severity of skin toxicity.